XOXO: Love & Forgiveness

 Reflection Table - Manipulate colorful granulated material across a lit tablescape.
 As certain areas are covered and uncovered, soothing music and other sounds start and stop.

-Art Making Station - Use provided materials to create a card, necklace, letter, or another item to give to someone else.
+Art Making Station - Use provided materials to create a paper box to give to someone else.